Skip to Content

-Taking your family for a day out at the zoo has been a sort of tradition for a very long time and given recent statics the number of visitors is growing.
+Taking your family for a day out at the zoo has been a tradition for a long time, and given recent statistics, the number of visitors is growing.
+Here’s why animals should not be kept in zoos or captivity.

-There are currently 421 zoological gardens and aquariums and a 2.9% business growth this year despite the pandemic.
-In the past five years, the number of zoos has been gradually going up.
+There are many zoos, 421 zoological gardens and aquariums, and a 2.9% business growth this year.
+In the past five years, the number of zoos has gradually increased.
 But is there a reason why animals should not be kept in zoos?
 Keep on reading.

 Most people aren’t always comfortable seeing animals that are kept in zoos.
 This is due to the inhumane conditions that these animals are forced to endure.
 Below are a dozen reasons why zoos can be bad for animals: